xuanruiqi/xuanruiqi.github.io/content/_index.md

 title = "Xuanrui Qi"
 +++

-I am Xuanrui Qi (亓璇睿), a third-year PhD student at the [Graduate School of Mathematics, Nagoya University](https://www.math.nagoya-u.ac.jp/).
-I am advised by Professors [Jacques Garrigue](https://www.math.nagoya-u.ac.jp/~garrigue/) and [Lars Hesselholt](https://www.math.nagoya-u.ac.jp/~larsh/).
+I am Xuanrui Qi (亓璇睿), a third-year PhD student at the [Graduate School of Mathematics, Nagoya University](https://www.math.nagoya-u.ac.jp/) advised by Professors [Jacques Garrigue](https://www.math.nagoya-u.ac.jp/~garrigue/) and [Lars Hesselholt](https://www.math.nagoya-u.ac.jp/~larsh/).
 Broadly speaking, my research interests are in type theory and topos theory, and particularly in connection to geometry and topology.

 I hold two master's degrees: a MS in mathematics from Nagoya University (2021), and a MS in computer science from [Tufts University](https://www.tufts.edu/) in the United States (2019).
 I did my undegraduate studies at, and received my bachelor's degree in computer science and international relations from Tufts University in 2018.

+I am fortunate to be supported financially by the [Japan Science and Technology Agency](https://www.jst.go.jp/EN/) (JST)'s [SPRING](https://www.jst.go.jp/jisedai/en/index.html) program, through participation in the [Tokai National Higher Education &amp; Research System](https://www.thers.ac.jp/en/index.html) (THERS) "Make New Standards Program for Next Generation Researchers".

 You can find a copy of my CV [here](/cv.pdf).